sheasyve/sheasyve.dev/README.md

 # [Shea Syverson's Developer Portfolio](https://sheasyve.dev)

 Welcome to my developer portfolio!
 This site showcases my projects, skills, and journey as a developer.
-Recently rebuilt from the ground up using **React**, it features detailed project write-ups, interactive demonstrations, and links to my professional online presence.
+Recently rebuilt from the ground up using **React**.

 ## Technical Breakdown